Dazzled in Dominica

 Embracing “Nature’s Island”

 It’s hard to say what was the best part of the festival because it was all pretty damn festive.
 But we’ll start with the people, especially Team Avocation: Daddy, of course; his longtime Long Island mates, Alex Hummel and Dave Evans (the latter sailed down aboard skipper Peter Bourke’s Class 40, Imagine, a nifty yacht that added much to my own personal experience); and Offshore Passage Opportunities member Don Geier, a Kansas man who, in retrospect, probably had no idea (like me) of what he was getting himself into.
-And then there was the PAYS posse, with ringleader Eddison Laville playing a prominent role, and a cast of characters as colorful as their own monikers: Cobra, Chronic, Blackie, Boy-Boy, Kenny G and so many more.
+And then there was the PAYS posse, with ringleader Eddison Laville playing a prominent role, and a cast of characters as colorful as their own monikers: Cobra, Toxic, Blackie, Boy-Boy, Kenny G and so many more.

 Burro on a hiking trail in Dominica